BetonQuest/BetonQuest/docs/API/Obtaining-API.md

 ## Legacy way
 !!! note "Legacy way"
     The legacy way is the way that was used before the API was redesigned.
-    It is the only way to get some parts of the API that have not yet been redesigned.
+    It is usually the only way to get those parts of the API that have not been redesigned yet.
-    It is still available and will be for the foreseeable future.
+    It still will be available for the foreseeable future, but you should not use it when writing new code working with API that has already been redesigned.
-    It is not recommended to use this method for redesigned parts of the API.

-The old API use the `BetonQuest` class as an entry point to the API.
+The old API uses the `BetonQuest` class as the entry point.
-The most methods are static and can be accessed directly.
-Other methods are accessed through the `BetonQuest` instance.
+Most methods are static and can be accessed directly.
-It is possible to obtain the `BetonQuest` instance by using the `BetonQuest.getInstance()` method.
+For those methods that need to be called on a `BetonQuest` instance you can obtain it by calling the static `BetonQuest.getInstance()` method.

 All the old API is documented on the [Legacy API](Legacy-API.md) page.